Meng Hongwei: Secret detention

-Meng left France on 20 September 2018, and landed in China on a flight from Stockholm on 25 September.
-The same day Meng sent his wife Grace an emoji of a knife, suggesting that he was in danger.
+Meng left Sweden on 18 September 2018, and landed in China on a flight from Stockholm on 19 September.
+On 25 September, Meng sent his wife Grace Meng (Gao Ge) an emoji of a knife, suggesting that he was in danger.
 The South China Morning Post reported that Meng had been taken away for questioning by "discipline authorities" on his arrival in China.
 French newspaper Le Parisien added that he was under investigation in China, suspected of favouring a company in a cybersecurity procurement.

 On 4 October, Mrs. Meng reported her husband missing to the French police.
 She was given police protection after being threatened by phone and Internet.
 As of January 2019, Mrs. Meng was seeking asylum in France.